apache/nuttx/boards/mips/pic32mx/sure-pic32mx/README.txt

     To use this file, you need to do the following things:

-                       # Add the NuttX tools/pic32 directory to your
+      export PATH = ??? # Add the NuttX tools/pic32 directory to your
                         # PATH variable
       make              # Build nuttx and nuttx.hex
       mkpichex $PWD     # Convert addresses in nuttx.hex.  $PWD is the path
                         # to the top-level build directory.
 It is the only
                         # required input to mkpichex.

+      This procedure is automatically performed at the end of a build.

 LCD1602
 =======